ldaniels528/trifecta/TrifectaUI.md

 <a name="trifecta-ui-inspect"></a>
 #### Inspecting Kafka Messages

-Trifecta UI has powerful support for viewing Kafka messages, and when the messages are either JSON or Avro it displays them as human readable (read: pretty) JSON documents.
+Trifecta UI has powerful support for viewing Kafka messages, and when the messages are in either JSON or Avro format Trifecta displays them as human readable (read: pretty) JSON documents.

 ![](http://ldaniels528.github.io/trifecta/images/screenshots/trifecta_ui-inspect.png)